When should you use multivariate testing, and when is A/B/n testing best?

 If you have enough traffic, use both types of tests.
 Each one has a different and specific impact on your optimization program, and used together, can help you get the most out of your site.
 Here’s how:

-• Use A/B testing to determine best layouts.
+- Use A/B testing to determine the best layouts.

 As I said before, you need to get a ton of traffic to the page you’re testing before even considering MVT.

-However, makes sure your priorities align with your testing program.
-Peep once said, “most top agencies that I’ve talked to about this run about 10 A/B tests for every one MVT.”
+However, make sure your priorities align with your testing program.
+Peep once said, “Most top agencies that I’ve talked to about this run about 10 A/B tests for every one MVT.”

 To add to the complexity of this discussion: What approach do you recommend for testing something like a loan calculater with different possible default values?